jewelsofthought/neshama/site/personal/poems/cry_for_love.md

 The perfect balance is
 when everyone is able
-to express the Truth of their self.
+to express the Truth of their
+own, individual self.

 Though we may not understand,
 we have to